scalalandio/chimney/docs/docs/cookbook.md

 and `UnmatchedSubtypePolicy`:

-!!! example "Subptype has to be explicitly ignored to compile"
+!!! example "Subtype has to be explicitly ignored to compile"

     ```scala
     //> using dep io.scalaland::chimney::{{ chimney_version() }}